cauterize-tools/cauterize/README.md

 TODO: Write about specifications.

-# TODO List

-* Exhaustive checking for hash-collisions... just in case.
-* Hash algorithm selection.
-* Add a "ranged" type that's similar to a scalar but only accepts n..m values in a builtin.

 # Answers to Obvious Questions

 In this section, we'll try and justify a few of the obvious questions that come